Provincial Secretary and Registrar of Ontario: Premier Davis's Provincial Secretaries

-Cabinet committees were established for each field, to be chaired by a provincial secretary given cabinet minister status, and to be responsible for co-ordinating and developing policies for the various Ministries which formed that policy field.
-In addition, Secretariats were established for each field in order to provide analytical and research support to the provincial secretaries and the Cabinet committees.
+Each provincial secretary chaired a cabinet committee established for the field, consisted of the portfolio ministers within their policy field.
+They were responsible for co-ordinating and developing policies for the various ministries which formed that policy field.
+The provincial secretaries were given full portfolio minister status (some held portfolios within their policy field concurrently, while some have no concurrent portfolio responsibilities), with secretariats established for each field in order to provide analytical and research support to the provincial secretaries and the Cabinet committees.